fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

 quality of the ADCP temperature from these comparisons.
 These sensors were located at the top of the thermocline, where we expect to find substantial temperature differences between adjacent sensors.
-However, an indication of the ADCP temperatures' quality is given in the upper panel plot, which shows temperatures fluctuating closely around zero.
+However, an indication of the ADCP temperatures quality is given in the upper panel plot, which shows temperatures fluctuating closely around zero.

 ```{figure} figures/microcats/w17tcompare_22.png